cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2019-08-25-4-Basic-Data-Structures.md

 ---

-# 4. Basic Data Structures
+# DS - pythonds3 - 4.
+Basic Data Structures

 Problem Solving with Algorithms and Data Structures using Python 4